students walking on campus

 • Making at least four (4) supervisory visits to each assigned student/supervised teacher.
 The number of site visits is a function of the educational needs of the student teacher; four (4) visits should be seen as a minimum, not as a norm.

-• Communication with seminar professors who conduct weekly integrating seminars which are a vital part of the Manhattanville College Education Program.
+• Communication with seminar professors who conduct weekly integrating seminars which are a vital part of the Manhattanville University Education Program.
 These weekly seminars provide theory, teaching strategies, background curriculum, materials, resources, self-reflection and self-analysis to the student/supervised teacher.
 They are designed to help student/supervised teachers approach their field experiences with better understanding of educational issues, methods and curriculum, and to provide assistance to the student/supervised teacher to resolve problems and answer questions.

 • Collecting, reviewing, reflecting and discussing all assessment information with each student/supervised teacher and arriving at a final report that will be placed in the student/supervised teacher’s file located in the School of Education.